 Click here to read more about Iowa City’s entertainment choices in the 1840’s and 50’s.

-Both Peterson (below) and other reliable sources indicate that Walter Butler was one special man, a gentleman of good character and a trust-worthy fellow, indeed.
+Without a doubt, Walter Butler was one special man, a gentleman of good character and a trust-worthy fellow, indeed.
+William J. Peterson continues…

 Walter Butler, during the short time he lived in Iowa City (1839-1844), owned other property north of the city, land which extended from today’s City Park, upstream along the Iowa River just beyond the site of today’s Butler Bridge on Dubuque Street.
 An early marina there was known as Butler’s Landing.
 In 1843, Butler gave three acres of his land for the construction of the Coralville Dam.

 Walter Butler (1800-1844), age 43, was buried at Mt.
 Calvary Cemetery – Oxford Township – in Johnson County.
-According to Iowa City historian, Irving Weber, Walter’s widow, “greatly revered and respected, lived on for many years.”
-Sadly, there don’t seem to be any records with her name or life history, though Mt.
-Calvary cemetery files do indicate other Butlers who might be Walter and wife’s children.
+According to Iowa City historian, Irving Weber, Walter’s widow – Elizabeth Butler (1807-1888) – was “greatly revered and respected, lived on for many years.”

 All in all, Iowa City greatly benefited from the generous life that was Walter Butler.
 Godspeed!